-1. Sleep In
+1. Sleeping In

-After so many years of waking up early to leave for work, you finally don’t have to set an alarm clock.
-And especially on your first day of retirement, you treat yourself by sleeping in and waking up slowly.
-Because not having to rush to work in the morning can be a liberating feeling.
-So enjoy your first morning by not rushing things and sleep as long as you want.
+After so many years of waking up early for work, you finally don’t have to set an alarm clock.
+Especially on your first day of retirement, you treat yourself to sleeping in and waking up slowly.

-2. Have A Gourmet Breakfast
+2. Have a Gourmet Breakfast

 3. Meet With Friends For Coffee